jetbridge/cdk-nextjs/API.md

 - *Type:* boolean
 - *Default:* true

-If `true`, then delete files in `destinationBucket`/`destinationKeyPrefix` before uploading new objects.
+If `true`, then delete old objects in `destinationBucket`/`destinationKeyPrefix` **after** uploading new objects.
+Only applies if `zip` is `false`.

+Old objects are determined by listing objects in bucket before creating new objects and finding the objects that aren't in the new objects.

 ---